QuantiModo/quantimodo-android-chrome-ios-web-app/README.md

 Explore the Demo [QUANTIMO](https://web.quantimo.do)

 ## The API

 For more info about the types of data you can store and get from the QuantiModo API, try out our [Interactive API Explorer](https://app.curedao.org/docs)

+## API
+For more info about the types of data you can store and get from the API, try out our [Interactive API Explorer](https://curedao.readme.io) with the access token `demo`

 ## Screenshots